jeffbass/imagezmq/docs/more-details.rst

 screenshot of the Mac's display with the 8 ``cv2.imshow()`` windows arranged in 2 rows.

+Notice that we do not have to specify any "connect_to" address for the Mac hub.
+The default localhost address is fine and is the same for every RPi that will be connecting to this Mac in the REQ/REP messaging pattern.
+The way addresses are specified is an important difference between the REQ/REP messageing pattern and the PUB/SUB messaging pattern.

 PUB/SUB messaging pattern
 =========================

-The shown example that uses REQ/REP pattern has one important feature that can be a huge disadvantage at certain scenarios: sending images in this pattern is a blocking operation.
+The above example that uses REQ/REP pattern has one important feature that can be a huge disadvantage in certain scenarios: sending images in this pattern is a blocking operation.

-This means that if a recipient stops responding or simply disconnects the sender will stop at the *send_image()* method until recipient reconnects.
+This means that if a Hub stops responding or simply disconnects the sender will stop at the *send_image()* method until it receives a REP response from the Hub.
+This is useful if the sender wants explicit acknowledgement of every single frame that is sent.
+But it can cause the sender to freeze up if there is any problem with the Hub or the network.
+The application code for any image sender using REQ/REP must include specific code to deal with any lack of a timely response from the Hub.

-If this is unacceptabe in your application, you can use **PUB/SUB** (publish/subscribe) pattern.
-Subscribers can connects and disconnect to publisher (sender) at any time.
+If this is not desirable in your application, you can use **PUB/SUB** (publish/subscribe) pattern.
+Subscribers can connect and disconnect to publisher (sender) at any time.
+No REP reply is sent or expected in the PUB/SUB messaging pattern.

-When using PUB/SUB mode image sender creates a ZMQ PUB socket, but images are pushed to the socket only if at least one subscriber is connected to this socket.
-If there is no subscribers images are discarded immediatelly and execution continues.
+When using PUB/SUB mode, the image sender creates a ZMQ PUB socket, but images are pushed to the socket only if at least one subscriber is connected to this socket.
+If there are no subscribers, then the images are discarded immediately and execution continues.

-Lets check a simple example (the code of sender is pretty similar to the previous example):
+Here is a  PUB/SUB example.
+The code of the sender is pretty similar to the previous REQ/REP example:

 .. code:: python
   :number-lines:

-    # run this program on each RPi to send a labelled image stream
     import socket
     import time
     from imutils.video import VideoStream
     import imagezmq

-    # Accept connections on all interfaces, port 5555
+    # Accept connections on all tcp addresses, port 5555
     sender = imagezmq.ImageSender(connect_to='tcp://*:5555', REQ_REP=False)

     rpi_name = socket.gethostname() # send RPi hostname with each image
     picam = VideoStream(usePiCamera=True).start()
-    time.sleep(2.0)  # allow camera sensor to warm up while True:  # send images as stream until Ctrl-C image = picam.read()
+    time.sleep(2.0)  # allow camera sensor to warm up while True:  # send images until Ctrl-C image = picam.read()
         sender.send_image(rpi_name, image)
-        # The execution will continue even if nobody is connected to us
+        # The execution loop will continue even if no subscriber is connected

+Notice that there is different pattern for the ``connect_to`` argument.
+It does not need to specify a specific address for the Hub, because the hub will the side doing the job of connecting to this sender.
+Which, of course, means that the hub will need the address of this sender and also the address of every other sender.

-Mind different pattern for the ``connect_to`` argument and a new ``REQ_REP=False`` argument in line 8.
+Notice we also have a new ``REQ_REP=False`` argument in line 8.
+Since REQ/REP is the default argument in imageZMQ, this is the way to specify PUB/SUB as the desired messaging protocol.

-Server code
+Receiver Hub example code:

 .. code-block:: python
   :number-lines:

-    # run this program to receive and display frames
-    # stream frames received from the camera to the browser
     import cv2
     import imagezmq

-    # When there is a request from the web browser, create a subscriber
+    # Instantiate and provide the first sender / publisher address
-    image_hub = imagezmq.ImageHub(open_port='tcp://192.168.0.100:5555', REQ_REP=False)
+    image_hub = imagezmq.ImageHub(open_port='tcp://192.168.1.100:5555', REQ_REP=False)
+    image_hub.connect('tcp://192.168.0.101:5555')
+    # image_hub.connect('tcp://192.168.0.102:5555')  # must specify address for every sender
+    # image_hub.connect('tcp://192.168.0.103:5555')  # repeat as needed

-    while True:  # show streamed images
+    while True:  # show received images
         rpi_name, image = image_hub.recv_image()
-        cv2.imshow(rpi_name, image) # 1 window for each RPi
+        cv2.imshow(rpi_name, image) # 1 window for each unique RPi name cv2.waitKey(1)
-        cv2.waitKey(1)

-The reciever part is very similar to **REQ/REP** example, however there are defferences:
+The receiver code is very similar to **REQ/REP** example, however there are important differences.

-* Line 7: We have to know IP address of the sender to connect to it.
+Note that in Line 7, we have to know IP address of the sender in order to connect to it.
 In REQ/REP case the direction of connection was opposite - the sender had to know address of the recipient.
-Also, we use *REQ_REP=False* parameter here.
+Also, we must use ``REQ_REP=False`` parameter to specify that we are using the PUB/SUB messaging pattern.

-* Line 12: There is no one as we don't have to send reply to sender :)
+Also note that we have no send_reply line like such as the ``image_hub.send_reply(b'OK')`` line in the REQ/REP example.
+The PUB/SUB messaging pattern does not send or expect REP replies.

+Also note that we need to specify EVERY IP address for EVERY sender we wish to subscribe to.
+To duplicate the original example of having 8 RPi's sending images to a single Mac Hub, we will need the 8 RPi address.
+So in the case of the REQ/REP pattern we only need to know 1 IP address: the address of the Mac Hub, which is the same for every RPi sender.
+But in the PUB/SUB messaging pattern, the ImageHub must know the address of every PUB sender.
+The first PUB sender address is specified in the ImageHub instantiation on line 7.
+The remainder of the PUB sender addresses are specified using a ImageHub ``connect`` method, as illustrated in line 8.
+It would take 7 additional lines of code to replicate our example displayed above.

+The REQ/REP and PUB/SUB messaging patterns both have advantages and disadvantages.
+You can learn more about them here:
+`REQ/REP versus PUB/SUB Messaging Patterns <docs/req-vs-pub.rst>`_

-`Return to main documentation page README.rst <../README.rst>`_
+`Return to main documentation page <../README.rst>`_ OR
+`Return to examples documentation page. <examples.rst>`_